simjanos-dev/LinguaCafe/README.md

 Supported platforms:
 - x64, which includes most desktop computers made in the last decade.

-- Armv8, which includes the Macs running on Apple Silicon and Raspberry Pis 3 and newer, as long as they run a 64 bit OS.
+Armv8, which includes the Macs running on Apple Silicon and Raspberry Pis 3 and newer do not work at the moment.
+This issue will be addressed in an update soon.

 ![Library](/GithubImages/LibraryCover.jpg)